textlint/textlint/docs/create-rules.md

 Each rules are represented by a object with several properties.
 The properties are equivalent to AST node types from TxtNode.

-put simply you can write following:
+Put simply you can write following:

 ```js
 /**